Wednesday, March 29, 2023

 Eyewear

 Eye strain is one of the most common symptoms of blue light effects on the eyes.
 The technology consumers use daily has a harmful blue light that can lead to dry eyes and eye strain.
-The human eye is sensitive to a very minute light frequency referred to as the visible light spectrum.
+The human eye is sensitive to a minute light frequency called the visible light spectrum.
 As a result of having the shortest wavelength visible to humans, blue light is also composed of the greatest energy source.
-At such a powerful energy level, the eye has difficulty blocking the blue light from reaching past its cornea and lens through its retina.
+The eye has difficulty blocking the blue light from reaching past its cornea and lens through its retina at such a powerful energy level.
 The more a person is exposed to this harsh blue light, the more they will reap poorer vision results.
-Children, who make up most of Generation Z, are more susceptible to the compounding effects of blue light since their crystalline lens reacts heavily to short light wavelengths.
+Children, who comprise most of Generation Z, are more susceptible to the compounding effects of blue light since their crystalline lens reacts heavily to short light wavelengths.

 How can consumers stay safe by protecting themselves from the adverse effects of blue light exposure in a world where it is impossible to remain offline?
 Purchasing affordable or nicely branded photochromic glasses that block blue light seems to be the popular answer.
 With the rise in North American disposable income and the need for eyeglasses spiking, consumers prefer to purchase new glasses to replace their old ones.
-In eyewear demand, a great shift has been made toward lud branded eyewear.
+A great shift has been made toward lud branded eyewear in eyewear demand.

 William M. Alberts